How to Become an EV Charger Installer

 EV Charging (2921)

-Our C&G 2921-34 EV charging course — typically 3 to 5 days
+Our C&G 2921-34 EV charging course — a 2-day intensive course

 The IET Code of Practice for Electric Vehicle Charging Equipment Installation is the essential reference document for anyone installing EV chargers in the UK.
 Published by the Institution of Engineering and Technology, it provides detailed guidance that goes beyond the minimum requirements of BS 7671 Section 722.